-- Earned semester hours include all grades (A, B, C, D, S, and P) including all +/- variations and applied transfer work. - Attempted semester hours include the grades listed above, as well as E, F, U, W, WF, and XF. - For repeated courses, credits from each time a student is enrolled are applied to the attempted and earned credits.
+- Earned semester hours include all grades (A, B, C, D, S, and P) including all +/- variations and applied transfer work. - · Attempted semester hours include the grades listed above, as well as E, F, U, W, WF, and XF. - For repeated courses, credits from each time a student is enrolled are applied to the attempted and earned credits.
 However, only the most recent grade earned is used when calculating the cumulative GPA. - Transfer credit accepted at the time of admission, if applicable, is not included when calculating cumulative GPA.
 Such credits are, however, included in the determination of a student's cumulative GPA required. - Transfer credits are also included when calculating the completion ratio and maximum time frame.

+The Financial Aid Office evaluates whether or not a student is meeting the SAP requirements at the end of each academic year.
 If it is determined that a student failed to meet the SAP standards outlined above, the student will be disqualified from receiving federal financial aid until the student has met the SAP standards.
 Students who no longer qualify for financial aid may secure alternate funding for their education and remain enrolled unless a determination has been made that the student is academically suspended.